shahzadnaeem/idiomatic-rust-tut/README.md

 ## Directory Structure

 I kind of like the structure I've got here.
 Seems a little more 'obvious' after using other languages.
 You may not like it.
+NOTE: Test files have to be sub-modules to allow testing of module private functions using Rust's access rules.
+      Previously, a separate tests directory was used but this prevents private module access.

     ├── Cargo.lock
     ├── Cargo.toml